jegtnes/jegtnes-static/src/work-with-me.md

 ## Quick summary

 I’m an adept web developer, possessing a varied set of highly practical skills with a front-end focus.
 I’ve worked on every type of project, from rapid prototypes with tight feedback loops to complex projects lasting years.
-I am vehement about building things properly when they should be, but also judicious about cutting corners where justified.

-While I am not a designer, I have a good eye for design and I love collaborating with designers as early and as frequently as possible, because this helps make better products more efficiently.
+I have a good eye for design and I love collaborating with designers as early and as frequently as possible, because this tight feedback loop helps make better products more efficiently.

-Additionally, I am not a computer scientist and I do not have a computer science background.
-I’m not good at graph theory, I would not know where to begin if asked to reverse a linked tree on a whiteboard, and I am not fantastic at complex application architecture.

-But overall, I am a damn fine generalist web developer, and my foundational skills are based on solid timeless principles.

 ## Technologies I work with